 If you want the wider structure behind that before focusing on heat-specific wear, start with K-Beauty Base Makeup Tips for Smooth Skin That Lasts.
 This article narrows the discussion to summer longevity specifically.

-Why does heavier fixing often fail in sweat-proof makeup
+Why heavier fixing fails in sweat-proof makeup

 Many people assume summer makeup lasts longer if every layer is made heavier and more sealed.
 In practice, thicker coverage often cracks and shifts faster once sweat starts pushing through.
 Areas like the sides of the nose, the upper lip, and the chin usually reveal this first because they combine movement with oil and heat.